open-telemetry/opentelemetry-java-instrumentation/docs/safety-mechanisms.md

 `.classdata`, ensuring applications with any sort of automatic classpath scanning will not find agent classes.
 The agent classloader understands this convention and unobfuscates when loading classes.

+## Smoke tests

+We run docker-based smoke tests which have simple instrumented apps running under various JVMs and application servers.
+In particular, application servers sometimes have fragile behavior using internal details of the JVM which an agent can cause problems with.
+Smoke tests ensure compatibility with a wide variety of application servers.